Everything you need to know about cooking with limes…seasonality, variations, storage, and nutrition information.

 - Kaffir: These bumpy guys are native to southeast Asia, though their leaves are the real game changer.
 Kaffir leaves are used much like bay leaves to flavor Thai dishes.

-How to select and store limes
+How to select a good lime

-- Select: Choose limes that give slightly when gently squeezed, as these will be juicier than hard limes.
+Choose limes that give slightly when gently squeezed, as these will be juicier than hard limes.
 It should be heavy for its size and free of blemishes.

 Nutrition information for limes